-Building a scalable and powerful WordPress website takes time, effort, and expertise.
+Finally building a scalable and powerful WordPress website takes time, effort, and expertise.
 By following the steps outlined in this article, you can create a website that not only meets your current needs but can also grow and scale your business.

 Here’s a quick outline of the steps we covered:

 - Define Your Website’s Purpose and Goals